egovernment/egovernment.github.io/_how-to/part-a/141-configure-new-requirement.markdown

 1. Open file `model/<business-process-your-service>/requirements.js`.
 2. Locate the array passed to `eregistrations/model/business-process-new/utils/define-requirements` helper function.
 3. Add entry to the array.
 In most basic scenario it's just a `require` to the source document (e.g. `require('../documents/passport')`).
+4. Open file `model/<business-process-your-service>/requirement-uploads.js`.
+5. Locate the array passed to `eregistrations/model/business-process-new/utils/define-requirement-uploads` helper function.
+6. If there is an entry which requires the same document as is required in `model/<business-process-your-service>/requirements.js`, then this is the end <br>(the requirement upload will be automatically added to your requirement).
+7. If there is no entry, you have to add one.
+In most basic scenario it's just a `require` to the source document (e.g. `require('../documents/passport')`).

 ---